GensaGames/AWiki-Android-Notes/README.md

  * [[Room](https://developer.android.com/topic/libraries/architecture/room.html)] - An interesting solution presented on Google I / O 2017 as optimal for working with the database on Android OS.
 Despite the fact that it is necessary to use explicit sql-requests, the library turned out to be quite convenient and I liked it personally.

+### 6. Logging

+ * [[SLF4J](https://github.com/qos-ch/slf4j)] - The Simple Logging Facade for Java (SLF4J) serves as a simple facade or abstraction for various logging frameworks (e.g. java.util.logging, logback, log4j) allowing the end user to plug in the desired logging framework at deployment time.

 ## Resources

 Check out the following resources for finding libraries: